‘RHOBH’ Star Kyle Richards Slams Parents In The College Admissions Scandal

 “It was their parents, honestly,” she added.
 “They deserve a second chance.”

-The scandal has been heating up as the second parent pleaded guilty in the scandal.
-Former co-chairman of law firm Willkie Farr & Gallagher, Gordon Caplan, was one of 50 individuals accused by federal prosecutors of paying $25 million in bribes to gain admissions into colleges like Yale, University of Southern California, and Harvard.
+The scandal has been heating up as the second parent pleaded guilty.
+Former co-chairman of law firm Willkie Farr & Gallagher, Gordon Caplan, was one of 50 individuals accused by federal prosecutors of paying bribes to manipulate the admissions process of colleges like Yale, University of Southern California, and Harvard.

 Caplan said he was “deeply ashamed of my behavior and my actions.”

-Peter Sartorio, a packaged food entrepreneur, became the first parent to plead guilty in the scandal.
+Peter Sartorio, a packaged food entrepreneur, became the first parent to plead guilty in relation to the scandal.

 Kyle has been facing challenges of her own after opening up about her shattered relationship with former BFF Lisa Vanderpump.
 Lisa and Kyle had a falling out on this season of the show as the cameras rolled.
-The end of the 12-year friendship came after Radar published a story about the ongoing puppygate drama.
+The end of the 12-year friendship came after Radar Online published a story about the ongoing “puppygate” drama.

 Kyle accused Lisa of giving the news outlet a story about co-star Dorit, and when Kyle went to the Villa Rosa to lay out her side of the situation, the conversation quickly escalated.

-Lisa denied feeding the story to Radar and told Kyle that the accusation hurt her.
-Lisa’s husband Ken weighed in on the argument at that point, accusing Kyle of being a bad friend.
+Lisa denied feeding the story to Radar Online, and told Kyle that the accusation hurt her.
+Lisa’s husband, Ken, weighed in on the argument at that point, accusing Kyle of being a bad friend.
 Eventually, Lisa kicked Kyle out of her house and severed the friendship.

 “It didn’t have to be like this.
 We could have sat down as two friends and talked it out, even if we ended up agreeing to disagree.
 That’s what friends do.
 We don’t just tell each other what the other wants to hear.
 That’s not friendship,” Kyle said, according to TooFab.
 “Contrary to some of the comments I’ve seen, Lisa and I did have a real friendship.”